 Think back to your first job out of college.
 You were probably excited and wanted to learn everything.
-You may even have been eager to work your way up in the company.

-The nitty-gritty part of the process, a solid framework will help your mentoring program hit the ground running.
+Although it’s the nitty-gritty part of the process, a solid framework will help your mentoring program hit the ground running.
 Start by answering essential questions.
 For example:

 - How long will the program last?

 - How often will mentors and mentees meet?

 The clearer the expectations are, the more productive mentor pairs’ time together will be.
 In addition, include a time limit in your program.
 This is important for keeping participation steady throughout the program.